General Client FAQs

-- Input your email address, Last four digits of your SSN, and your DOB.
+- Input your email address, the last four digits of your SSN, and your DOB.

-- You will receive a email with a link to reset this Password.
+- You will receive an email with a link to reset this Password.

-- Click the link, type in your password twice, you’ll be logged in.
+- Click the link, type in your password twice, and you’ll be logged in.

 What is Midland’s mailing and physical address?